tooniez/e2e-test-automation-shopfront-exercise/README.md

 - [ ] **Test Reporting**: After executing the tests, generate a report indicating whether each test has passed or failed.
 - [ ] **Maintenance**: Write a brief explanation of how you would maintain these tests as the application grows and evolves.

+### References

 ## References

 - [E2E Tooling Selection Assessment](docs/tool_selection.md)
 - [Shopfront Test Plan Example](docs/test_planning.md)

+`examples` directory is used to save commonly used templates and any boilerplate code created by initialising

 ## Submission Guidelines